WithoutHaste/WithoutHaste.DataFiles/documentation/WithoutHaste.DataFiles.DotNet.DotNetType.md

 Converts the type into a delegate, transfering all applicable data.

 **Remarks:**
-If the refers to a sub-type, that type is the one converted.
+If the _name_refers to a sub-type, that type is the one converted.
 The sub-type is removed from its parent and the new delegate is added in its place

 **Returns:**